 Her books have won the coveted Christy Award, several Angel Awards from Excellence in Media, and the Gold and Silver Medallions from Foreword Magazine’s Book of the Year Award.
 In 2007, her novel The Note was featured as a Christmas movie on the Hallmark channel.
 Romantic Times Book Club presented her with a Lifetime Achievement Award in 2006.

 Also in 2006, Angela completed her Master of Biblical Studies in Theology degree.
-She completed her doctorate in 2008 and was accepted into a Th.D. program in 2009.
+She completed her doctorate in biblical studies in 2008 and her Th.D. in 2015.
 When she’s not home reading or writing, Angie often travels to teach writing workshops at schools and writers’ conferences.
 And to talk about her dogs, of course.
 She is also an avid photographer, using her photos to help find homes for her local SPCA’s shelter animals.

 Learn more about Angela and her books through these interviews…